 Recent research has also looked at vitamin D's role in a variety of diseases other than bone health.
-Many studies have highlighted an association between having a low vitamin D status and cardiovascular diseases, diabetes, some cancers, cognitive decline, depression and autoimmune diseases.
+Many studies have highlighted an association between having a low vitamin D status and cardiovascular diseases, diabetes, depression and autoimmune diseases.
 These studies suggest that the role of vitamin D far exceeds its previous remit of good bone health.

-Vitamin D Recommended Daily Amounts (RDAs)
+Vitamin D Recommended Daily Amounts (RDAs)for adults (18 - 64 years)